 Ridge to Reef: Sustainable Resource Management in Palau

 Join Bryan Endress and Scott Heppell from the College of Agricultural Sciences for a four-credit, two-week program in the Republic of Palau from June 22 through July 5, 2020.
 Students will learn about Palauan history, culture and natural wonders both on land and in the ocean.
 You will experience first-hand how local communities, agencies and non-governmental organizations are actively managing terrestrial and marine resources to ensure healthy, productive ecosystems that provide a wide array of goods and services including food, clean water, biodiversity, and more.
-Join an info session: Feb.
-6 at 5:30 p.m., in Nash 104J.
 For more information, contact: email@example.com or firstname.lastname@example.org or visit the program brochure.
+Application has closed.